-Many digital nomad cities in have been visited by digital nomads from the United States and Canada due to their reasonably close proximity and the fact that it is mostly in the same timezone.
+Many digital nomad cities in Mexico have been visited by digital nomads from the United States and Canada due to their reasonably close proximity and the fact that it is mostly in the same timezone.
 Tourists from North America regularly vacation in Mexico so it feels familiar and hence why it attracts the longer-staying crowd of digital nomads.

 The Covid-19 pandemic has done wonders for Mexico as a digital nomad destination.
-First of all, working from home became normal, and secondly, Mexico was relaxed with its travel regulations and stayed open to tourism and digital nomads, unlike some other favourites like , Vietnam, and the Philippines, which were closed for almost two years.
+First of all, working from home became normal, and secondly, Mexico was relaxed with its travel regulations and stayed open to tourism and digital nomads, unlike some other favourites like Thailand, Vietnam, Bali and the Philippines, which were closed for almost two years.

 Mexico also allows tourists to stay up to 6 months in the country, depending on their passport and the mood of the immigration officer at Mexico’s airports.
 For those who want to stay longer, there is the temporary resident visa which allows you to stay one year and can be renewed for another three years.
 Mexico is on the Nomad Girl’s ultimate list of digital nomad visas.